Signal Analysis

 Diff Signals (Semantic Diff)

-lexega-sql diff(and by unified review workflows that include semantic diff). - Custom rules can match diff signals via
+lexega-sql diffand by unified review workflows that include semantic diff. - Surfaced on the same

 See: Semantic Diff